Mitsuki (Naruto)

 In the making of the film Boruto and the anime series, Hiroyuki Yamashita was in charge of developing the character despite his small role in the film.
-Critical reception to Mitsuki has been mixed.
+Critical pen reception to Mitsuki has been mixed.
 While his role in the Boruto film was criticized for its lack of development, both his backstory portrayed in the one-shot and his role in Boruto: Naruto Next Generations were praised for adding depth to his character, even though he remained a mysterious child.

 Creation and conception

 Masashi Kishimoto designed Mitsuki to provide hints to his lineage through his snake-themed features such as his eyes.
 He originally had a shoulder length bob, but the author decided to change his hair to make him look more appealing, giving him a short white hairstyle instead.
 Mitsuki was given a kimono with long sleeves.
 Rather than making the outfit casual, Kishimoto made it suitable for war by hiding Mitsuki's hands in the design, making it difficult for people to know his intentions.
 He was also equipped with a ninja tool pouch, which is longer than regular pouches, on the fastener of his sash.

 Boruto anime director Hiroyuki Yamashita commented on Mitsuki's part in the film, saying that he was much more of a gentle character.
 After reading the character's own story, Yamashita felt that Mitsuki's image was solidified.
 After the first screening, there was a scene that showed Mitsuki’s true form, and the director recalled that everyone was stirred up by it.
 That was the first time he thought, "it seems that (Mitsuki) might be intriguing".
 Afterward, he remembered being praised by Kishimoto, but Yamashita pointed out that he had not felt any satisfaction.
 In the making of the Boruto film, the character guidebook described Mitsuki as "An enigma shrouded in many mysteries.
 A boy with a composed expression...
 His slightly-long white hair has a waviness to it."
 Once the Boruto: Naruto Next Generations anime started, the director said that, while in the beginning Mitsuki and Sarada Uchiha were only classmates, the two would have "a more developed relationship from now on".

-Mitsuki's Japanese voice actor, Ryūichi Kijima, stated that he had been asked by the staff to sound emotionless.
+Mitsuki's Japanese voice actor, Ryuichi Kijima, stated that he had been asked by the staff to sound emotionless.
 However, Kijima gave him a more notable characterization, citing his dynamic with Boruto since Mitsuki tends to help him.
 In the English dub, Mitsuki is voiced by Robbie Daymond, who said he is very honored to voice the character.
 Daymond and the other Boruto English voice actors were grateful to play the characters given how large the franchise is.